 \section{Existence of freely stationary varifolds}

-In this section, we show that there exists some nice minimizing sequence of sweepouts such that \emph{any} min-max sequence of surfaces obtained from such a minimizing sequence has a subsequence converging to a varifold in $M$ which is freely stationary.
-Using the perturbation lemma (Lemma 4.9), we can make the minimizing sequence \emph{continuous}.
-This is essential in the proof of Proposition 4.8, and Proposition 4.10 in the next section.
+In this section, we show that there exists a nice minimizing sequence of sweepout such that \emph{any} min-max sequence of surfaces obtained from such a minimizing sequence has a subsequence converging to a varifold in $M$ which is freely stationary.
+Using the perturbation lemma (Lemma 4.9), we can make the minimizing sequence continuous.
+This is essential in the proof of Proposition 4.8 and Proposition 4.10 in the next section.

 We restate Proposition 4.8 below.

 \begin{proposition}[Proposition 4.8] Given a saturated collection $\Lambda$ of sweepouts, there exists a minimizing sequence of sweepouts $\{ \Sigma^n_t\}_{n \in \mathbb{N}}$ such that \begin{itemize} \item[(1)] $\{ \Sigma^n_t\}_{t \in [0,1]}$ is a continuous sweepout for each $n \in \mathbb{N}$. \item[(2)] Every min-max sequence of surfaces $\{\Sigma^n_{t_n} \cap M\}_{n \in \mathbb{N}}$ constructed from such a minimizing sequence has a subsequence converging weakly to a freely stationary varifold $V \in \mathcal{V}_\infty$ supported in $M$. \end{itemize} \end{proposition}